Capital1 Solar Strikers

 The Capital1 Solar Strikers are a Philippine women's football club which plays in the PFF Women's League.

 History

 The Capital1 Solar Strikers was established in February 2025.
-It was unveiled on March 2025 at Bonifacio Global City in Taguig as a new football team to join the PFF Women's League.
+It was unveiled in March 2025 at Bonifacio Global City in Taguig as a new football team to join the PFF Women's League.
 This followed Capital1's entry in the Premier Volleyball League in 2024 through the Solar Spikers.
 The Solar Strikers is owned by sisters Milka and Mandy Romero and will have former Kaya–Iloilo official Let Dimzon as its head coach.
 The initial roster is consist of mostly UAAP players.
 They lost their first ever league match 0–3 against Kaya–Iloilo in March 2025.